Douglas571/sedemat_system/software requirementes.md

 ## Gross income
 [] they should not be able to modify after the gross income invoice is settle

+  ### Technical requirements
+  [] when update, update the paidAt property of gross income invoice

 ## Gross income invoice
 [] it should not be able to modify after is settled
   [] should not be able to remove payments after it is settled